 Are GE salmon in stores now?

-No. Though the company has not announced its detailed plans for production, it appears likely that these fish will arrive in stores sometime in the next two years.
+No. Though the company has not announced its detailed plans for production, it appears possible that these fish could arrive in restaurants and cafeterias soon.

 Where will GE salmon be created?